gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Shaper Leaf urged Mama Roo.
 "Keep them safe."

 "Will you come with us?"
-Sindy asked the old turtle.
+Sindy asked the old tortoise.

 Shaper Leaf smiled a wrinkly smile.
 "No.
-I am turtle.
+I am tortoise.
-Turtles don't run from rights."
+tortoises don't run from rights."
 He paused.
 "Mostly because we can't."